 The Ultimate Guide: 200+ Tableau Interview Questions and Answers to Secure a Tableau Role

 Hello Vizards, I’m Sateesh Kumar, a Tableau Consultant living in Sydney, Australia.
 You can connect me on Linkedin.
-I’ve started my career in 2006 as a SAP Business Objects intern and worked up my way to Tableau Architect.
+I’ve started my career in 2006 as an SAP Business Objects intern and worked up my way to Tableau Architect.
 I share my Data visualization/Storytelling and Tableau knowledge at Vizard.
 I wrote this Tableau Interview Questions guide based on my personal experience.

 I’ve been on both sides of the table, as an interviewee and also as an interviewer.
-I have put together this comprehensive Tableau Interview Question and Answers guide to help anyone attending Tableau interviews to succeed.
+I have put together this comprehensive Tableau Interview Questions and Answers guide to help anyone attending Tableau interviews to succeed.

 How it all Started: